Sim4n6/Jobs-WebScraper/README.md

 App functionnalities :
 --------
  - The app web scrapes from python.org/jobs offers board based on location.
- - It uses Requests lib for handling a simple HTTP get of URLs.
+ - It uses Requests module for handling a simple HTTP get of URLs.
- - It uses beautifulsoup4 for parsing html content.
+ - It uses beautifulsoup4 module for parsing html content.
  - It stores the results in XLSX file, thanks to Xlsxwriter module.

 TODOS :